goerz/neovimrc/README.md

 Shortcuts are in insert mode:

-* `ctrl-k` to complete a snippet or to jump foward
+* `ctrl-k` to complete a snippet or to jump forward
 * `ctrl-j j` to jump backward.
 This is set up under the assumption that if running inside tmux (TMUX env variable exists), `ctrl-j` is the Tmux prefix key.
 Experimental: `ctrl-b` can also be used to jump back
 * `ctrl-e` to switch between "choice nodes"